Summer Course Offerings

 Notes: Course may not be repeated.
 This course meets during the first four weeks of the Summer 2 term.

-Physical Education - Gentle Flow Yoga: PHE1132 | Credits 1.00
+Physical Education - Gentle Yoga: PHE1132 | Credits 1.00

-Gentle Flow Yoga will introduce students basic yoga poses, body alignment, attention to breathing and mindfulness.
+Yoga: Gentle Flow Yoga will introduce students basic yoga poses, body alignment, attention to breathing and mindfulness.
 Students will be encouraged to challenge their flexibility in mostly seated positions and will be guided through exercises to facilitate a connection between the body and breath.
 Gentle Flow Yoga deemphasizes the push-ups (chaturanga) commonly found in Vinyasa Yoga and instead focuses on range of motion in the hips, balance and flow.
 Students will be assessed on content knowledge and demonstration of skill proficiency throughout the semester.

-Instructor: Westfall, Barbra
+Instructor: Westfall, Barbara

 Notes: Course may not be repeated.